38 Brilliant Examples of eCommerce Personalization

 Pro Tip: Make sure you don’t offer way too many recommendations—which can lead to choice paralysis – limit to a maximum of 4 recommendations at a time.

-Soliciting personal preferences is a great way for you to make sure that your eCommerce business can segment properly and send personalized advertisements, product recommendations, and discounts.
+Soliciting personal preferences is a great form of eCommerce email personalization – and, as an eCommerce business, this will let you segment properly and send personalized advertisements, product recommendations, and discounts.

 Wantable has an option for email subscribers to update their preferences—this way, they can receive targeted product recommendations for their specific choices: